Ray19823/FED_Project_StockWatchlist/README.md

 ### SGX Tickers
 - SGX symbols typically use the `.SI` suffix (e.g., `D05.SI`, `Z74.SI`, `O39.SI`, `U11.SI`).
-- You can add these symbols to the watchlist or query them directly via `/api/quotes`.
+- I can add these symbols to the watchlist or query them directly via `/api/quotes`.

 ### Frontend Behavior
 - The UI loads the watchlist and then fetches live quotes via `/api/quotes` for those symbols.